-If you own, run, or are starting a U.S.-based corporation or a foreign-owned company registered to do business in the U.S., it’s critical to understand whether this law affects you—and the steps you may need to take to maintain compliance.
+If you own, run, or are starting a U.S.-based corporation or a foreign-owned company registered to do business in the U.S., it’s critical to understand whether this law affects you—and the steps you may need to take to maintain compliance if the BOI requirements change again.
+Read on to find out whether the law applies to your business, what information you’ll need to disclose and answers to other common questions about BOI reporting.

 What is a Beneficial Owner?

 The term “beneficial owner” also includes anyone with substantial control over the reporting company.
-Senior company officers, such as the company’s president, CEO, CFO, general counsel, and anyone with significant decision-making ability, can fall into this category.
+Senior company officers, such as the company’s president, CEO, CFO, general counsel and anyone with significant decision-making ability, can fall into this category.

-Why is Beneficial Ownership Reporting Required Now?
+Why is Beneficial Ownership Reporting Required?

 However, the Act does make exceptions for specific business entities who already report their ownership information elsewhere, including:

-- Publicly traded companies
+• Publicly traded companies

-- Federal, state, and local government agencies
+• Federal, state and local government agencies

-- Banks, credit unions, and securities brokers/dealers
+• Banks, credit unions and securities brokers/dealers

-- Investment companies and advisers
+• Investment companies and advisers

-- Insurance companies
+• Insurance companies

 In addition, large private companies with over 20 full-time U.S. employees, over $5 million in gross receipts or sales and an operating presence at a physical office in the U.S. are exempt from reporting requirements if they simultaneously meet all of these criteria.